jina-ai/docs/chapters/ranker_trainer.rst

 The labels are collected `num_clicks` in the past month.
 Your training data might looks like this:

-.. list-table:: List of Jina Data Types
+.. list-table:: Sample Training Data
    :widths: 50 25 50 50
    :header-rows: 1